cgbarlow/pubmd/Cline-Recursive-Chain-of-Thought-System-CRCT-/cline_docs/tasks/server_auto_start_stop/Execution_Server_Graceful_Shutdown.md

     - `Execution_Server_Inactivity_Termination.md` (will call `shutdownGracefully`)

 ## Expected Output
 - `../../../../nodejs_projects/server/src/index.ts` is updated with `SIGINT` and `SIGTERM` handlers that trigger a graceful shutdown.
+(Achieved)
 - The server attempts to shut down gracefully when these signals are received, closing existing connections within a timeout.
+(Achieved)
 - Logs clearly indicate the shutdown process, including success, errors, or forced exit due to timeout.
+(Achieved)